 Reputational risk is defined as the risk of possible damage to DB Group's brand and reputation, and the associated risk to earnings, capital or liquidity arising from any association, action or inaction which could be perceived by stakeholders to be inappropriate, unethical or inconsistent with the Bank's values and beliefs.

 DB Group seeks to ensure that reputational risk is as low as reasonably possible.
-The Reputational Risk Framework ("the Framework") is in place to manage the process through which active decisions are taken on matters which may pose a reputational risk, before the event, and in doing so to prevent damage to DB Group's reputation wherever possible.
-The Framework provides consistent standards for the identification, assessment and management of reputational risk issues.
+The Reputational Risk Framework is in place to manage the process through which active decisions are taken on matters which may pose a reputational risk, before the event, and in doing so to prevent damage to DB Group's reputation wherever possible.
+The Reputational Risk Framework provides consistent standards for the identification, assessment and management of reputational risk issues.
 Reputational impacts which may arise as a consequence of a failure from another risk type, control or process are addressed separately via the associated risk type framework.

-The Framework is applicable across all Business Divisions and Regions.
+The Reputational Risk Framework is applicable across all Business Divisions and Regions.

 While every employee has a responsibility to protect our reputation, the primary responsibility for the identification, assessment, management, monitoring and, if necessary, referring or reporting of reputational risk matters lies with DB Group's Business Divisions as the primary risk owners.
 Each Business Division has an established process through which matters, which are deemed to be a moderate or greater reputational risk are assessed, the Unit Reputational Risk Assessment Process ("Unit RRAP").
-The Unit RRAP is required to refer any material reputational risk matters to the respective Regional Reputational Risk Committee ("RRRC").